 5. Is This a Long-term Fix?

 You shouldn’t ever assume that an electrician will offer you all the information you need without being asked.
-So, when you’re hiring one to deal with any electrical problem at your home or business, ask them whether or not the solution will hold up for the long haul.
+So, when hiring one to deal with any electrical problem at your home or business, ask them whether or not the solution will hold up for the long haul.
 If the answer is no, ask for clear instructions on your next steps.

 6. Will My Electrical Service Be Disrupted?